iterate-ch/docs/mountainduck/issues/index.md

 ```{tip}
 You can explicitly request to look for changes on the server in a folder by choosing *Reload* from the [context menu](../interface.md#reload).
 ```

-### New folder not uploaded to remote server

-Folders that weren't renamed after creation don't get uploaded to the server.
-Change the folder name to something else than *Untitled Folder* on macOS or *New Folder* on Windows, and the folder should be uploaded to the server and be visible on the server.

-### Missing files

-Files matching the following naming pattern are excluded from the file listing per default and not synchronized from the server: `.`, `..`, `*/*`, `*\*`, `*:*`

 ### Cache uses a lot of disk space